aibba19/ChatBot-Q-A-StackOverflow/README.md

 9 **tfidf.py**: find the first 5 related documents with the highest cosine similarity use TF-IDF technology;

 10 **requirements.txt**: there are all the libraries you need to install to run the code;

-Project for the 2021 AI-NLP course of Università degli Studi di Cagliari.

-### ChatBot-Q-A-StackOverflow
-@authors: Andrea Ibba and Marco Lilliu